top of page

 Injury approaches injury law as a symptom of a larger American injury culture, rather than as a tool of social justice or as a form of regulation.
 In doing so, it offers a new understanding of the problematic role that law plays in constructing Americans' relations with the objects they consume.

-Reviews of Injury
+Reviews

 "This is a remarkable book on every level.
 Injury not only serves cultural studies of law, but would benefit scholars and practitioners of tort law."